trodrigues/trodrigues.net/public/articles/2015/02/front-end-development-with-docker.md

 ### In conclusion

-This is was an interesting experiment but until a way to fix the NFS file share issue comes along, I probably won't be using Docker for any kind of front end development.
+This was an interesting experiment but until a way to fix the NFS file share issue comes along, I probably won't be using Docker for any kind of front end development.